LLHolmes/relocation-helper/README.md

 ## Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The front end for this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).